I'm Waiting for the Man: Personnel

+Other versions

 David Bowie

 In December 1966, David Bowie's manager, Kenneth Pitt, acquired an acetate of the then-unreleased The Velvet Underground & Nico and presented it to Bowie.
 Upon hearing "I'm Waiting for the Man", he went to his band at the time, the Buzz, and told them they were going to learn it: "We learned 'Waiting for the Man' right then and there and we were playing it on stage within a week."
-He later recalled in an 2003 interview with Vanity Fair: "Amusingly, not only was I to cover a Velvets song before anyone else in the world, I actually did it before the album came out.
+He later recalled in a 2003 interview with Vanity Fair: "Amusingly, not only was I to cover a Velvets song before anyone else in the world, I actually did it before the album came out.
 Now that's the essence of Mod."

 Bowie first attempted to record "I'm Waiting for the Man" in the studio during the sessions for his 1967 debut album, and later properly recorded it with another band, the Riot Squad, on April 5, 1967.
 In his book Rebel Rebel, Chris O'Leary notes the subpar quality of the recording, writing that it "sounded as if they were making do with what they'd found in a school music room."
 This version later appeared on the Riot Squad compilations The Last Chapter: Mods & Sods (2012) and The Toy Soldier EP.
 In this version, Bowie misinterpreted the song's subject matter, containing the line "I'm just looking for a good friendly behind" instead of "I'm just looking for a dear, dear friend of mine".
 Tony Visconti later told biographer Nicholas Pegg: "A very young David Bowie didn't yet know that 'the man' in Harlem parlance meant the drug dealer.
 So he naturally assumed it was a gay encounter involving money."

 Bowie performed "I'm Waiting for the Man", often titled as "Waiting for the Man", for BBC radio shows in 1972 (one recording appearing on 2000's Bowie at the Beeb) and frequently on the Ziggy Stardust Tour (one recording appearing on 1994's Santa Monica '72).
 He would further perform it on the 1976 Isolar Tour and the 1990 Sound+Vision Tour.
 While his 1967 recording followed Reed's original chord structure, Bowie made subtle changes to his live performances.
 He performed the song with Reed at his 50th birthday bash in 1997.
 David Buckley writes that Bowie's 1977 song "'Heroes" was influenced by Reed's writing.

+Orchestral Manoeuvres in the Dark

+A cover version of the song by English duo Orchestral Manoeuvres in the Dark appears as an extra track on the rerelease of their 1979 self-titled debut album.
+In 2001 it was included on the band's album Navigation: The OMD B-Sides.

+Keith Richards

+In March 2024, the Rolling Stones band member Keith Richards released a cover of "I'm Waiting for the Man" for the 2024 tribute album The Power of the Heart: A Tribute to Lou Reed.